 ClamAV is available on Ubuntu repositories and thus you can run the command below to install it.

-apt update apt install clamav clamav-daemon -y
+apt install clamav clamav-daemon -y

 Update the ClamAV Singature Database